Kitware/vtk-book/VTKBook/05Chapter5.md

 Visualization data comes in many forms-floating point, integer, byte, and double precision-to name just a few simple types.
 More complex types such as character strings or multidimensional identifiers also are possible.
 Given this variety of types, how do we represent and manipulate such data using data arrays?
 The answer is to provide run-time solutions via abstract data objects, and compile-time solutions using templated C++ code.

 Abstract data objects are objects that provide uniform methods to create, manipulate, and delete data using dynamic binding.
 In C++ we use the virtual keyword to declare methods as dynamically bound.
-Dynamic binding allows us to execute a method belonging to a concrete object by manipulating that object's abstract superclass (see **Figure 5-10**).
+Dynamic binding allows us to execute a method belonging to a concrete object by manipulating that object's abstract superclass (see {ref}`Figure 5-10 <Figure-5-10>`).

 Consider the abstract class vtkDataArray.
 We can access the data value at associated point id 129 by executing the method double s = GetTuple1(129).
 Since the virtual GetTuple1() method returns a floating-point data value, each subclass of vtkDataArray must also return a floating-point value.
 Although the subclass is free to represent data in any possible form, it must transform its data representation into a floating-point value.
 This process may be as simple as a cast from a built-in type to floating-point value, or it may be a complex mapping of data.
 For example, if our data consists of character strings, we could conceivably create an alphabetical list and map the string into a location in the list, and then cast the location into a double value.